mitranim/espo/docs/html/partials/reaction.md

 `implements` [`isDeinitable`](#-isdeinitable-value-)

 Enables implicit reactivity driven by _procedural data access_.
-Write code that looks like a plain synchronous function, but is actually reactive.
-With `Reaction`, you should never again subscribe or unsubscribe manually.
+Write code that looks like a plain imperative function, but is actually reactive.
+With `Reaction`, you don't subscribe or unsubscribe manually.
 Simply pull data from [`observable refs`](#-isobservableref-value-).
 The subscriptions are updated on each run, and therefore may change over time.

-See [`Computation`](#-computation-def-equal-) for an observable variant.
+See [`Computation`](#-computation-def-equal-) for a reaction that is itself observable.

 ```js
 const one = new Atom(10)